-2.5.2 System for ensuring lifting of FAQ foodgrains (Joint inspections at the time of lifting etc.).

-Joint Inspection is done before lifting of food grain by officers from the Department along with representatives from the FCI and the Carriage Contractor.

-2.5.3 Is there any incident when FAQ food grain was not provided by FCI.
-If so, the action taken by the State/District to get such food grain replaced with FAQ food grain.
+- 2.5.2 System for ensuring lifting of FAQ food grains (Joint inspections at the time of lifting etc.). - Joint inspection is done before lifting of food grains by Officers from the Department along with representatives from the FCI and Carriage Contractors. - 2.5.3 Is there any incident when FAQ food grain was not provided by FCI.
+If so, the action taken by the State/District to get such foodgrain replaced with FAQ food grain.
 How the food grain of FAQ was provided to implementing agencies till replacement of inferior quality of food grain from FCI was arranged.